Back to National Guide

 What Affects the Cost

 • Total area.
 Brisbane's suburban homes often have large open-plan living and kitchen areas.
-Tiling 40–60m2 in one go brings per-square-metre rates down compared to small individual rooms.
+Tiling 40–60m2 in one go brings per-square-metre rates down because the tiler spends more time on efficient runs and less on cutting.
+Volume discounts of 10–15% on labour are common above 40m2.

 • Floor levelling.
 Even on a concrete slab, levelling compound is almost always needed.
-Budget $40–$75/m2 for correction.
-The good news is that Brisbane slabs on sandy or alluvial soils tend to be flatter than slabs in reactive clay areas.
+Budget $20–$40/m2 for standard correction.
+Brisbane slabs on sandy or alluvial soils (common in newer estates) tend to be flatter than slabs in reactive clay areas, keeping levelling costs moderate.

 • Existing floor removal.
 Old tiles on a concrete slab are relatively straightforward to remove ($30–$65/m2).
-Vinyl and carpet removal is cheaper but may leave adhesive residue that needs grinding.
+Vinyl and carpet removal is cheaper but may leave adhesive residue that needs grinding before the new adhesive will bond properly.

 • Pattern.
-Brick bond and straight grid are standard.
-Herringbone timber-look tiles are popular but add 20–40% to labour.
+Brick bond and straight grid are standard and most cost-effective.
+Herringbone timber-look tiles are popular but add 20–40% to labour due to the extra cuts and wastage.

 A small laundry retile in a modern North Lakes home with basic porcelain on a flat slab sits toward $1,350.
 An open-plan living and dining area in an Ashgrove Queenslander with old tile removal, slab levelling, large-format herringbone, and indoor-outdoor transition tiling pushes toward $9,000.